 Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
 It is more common with implant placement in front of the chest muscle layer.
+If radiation therapy to treat the breast cancer is administered before or after implant placement, risk of capsular contracture is increased.
+It may already be present while the tissue expander is in place.
 Treatment for capsular contracture may require surgery, implant replacement, or implant removal.
 Capsular contracture may reoccur after surgical procedures to treat this condition and it occurs more often in revision augmentation than primary augmentation.
+Capsular contracture may require considering another means of reconstruction if it cannot be resolved with an implant remaining.